searica/MoreVanillaBuildPrefabs/README.md

 **Example:** If you built a berry bush that cost 5 berries to build, then picked the berries and got 2 berries, and then deconstructed the bush only 3 berries would drop.

+If a pickable piece has additional random drops, like some pickables found in dungeons, the random drops will be disabled for player-built instances of the piece.
+World-generated instances are unaffected and will picking them will drop the random drops as normal.

 #### Decontructing ItemStands
 When you deconstruct a piece that has an ItemStand component it will always drop the attached item, even if you could not normally remove it.

 ## Custom Piece Categories
 This mod adds two custom piece categories: **CreatorShop** and **Nature**.
 Pieces set to either of the custom categories will only be enabled for building if CreativeMode is set to True.
-Additionaly, these pieces can only be deconstructed by the player who placed them and world-generated instances of these pieces cannot be deconstructed.
+Additionally, these pieces can only be deconstructed by the player who placed them and world-generated instances of these pieces cannot be deconstructed.
 This prevents player's from deconstructing things like world-generated trees, while still allowing them to build and deconstruct their own trees.

 If multiple player's have this mod, the same restrictions still apply and they will not be able to deconstruct instances of  pieces set to either of the custom piece categories that were built by other players.

 The AdminDeconstructOtherPlayers setting can allow players with admin status to deconstruct CreatorShop or Nature pieces built by other players, so that admins have a way to remove indestructible pieces.
 Even if you enable the AdminDeconstructOtherPlayers setting, admins are still not able to deconstruct world-generated instances of pieces set to the CreatorShop or Nature categories.

 ## Known Issues
-**Custom Armor Stand Clipping**: Armor placed on the Male Armor Stand and Female Armor Stand prefabs has clipping issues causing parts of the armor to not be displayed.
+**Custom Armor Stand Clipping**: Armor placed on the Armor Stand Female and Armor Stand Male prefabs has clipping issues causing parts of the armor to not be displayed.
 I have not been able to fix this as of yet.
 Feel free to reach out if you know things about meshing and you have ideas for a solution.

 **Piece Icons**: Variable lighting between icons for custom pieces where some appear much darker than others.
-A fix has been implemented, but icons are cached by Jotunn so if you previouslt had this issue and want to fix it, you need to do the following:
+A fix has been implemented, but icons are cached by Jotunn so if you previously had this issue and want to fix it, you need to do the following:
 - Go to this directory: %userprofile%\appdata\LocalLow\IronGate\Valheim\Jotunn\CachedIcons
 - Delete all the pngs in that directory.
-- Restart the game and the mod should hopefully regenerate the icons correctly.
+- Restart the game and the mod should regenerate the icons correctly.

+**Detecting Prefabs from other Mods**: MVBP is able to detect prefabs added by other mods.
+It is possible to enable and configure those prefabs much like the Vanilla prefabs added by MVBP.
+In some cases, prefabs from other mods can cause issues, though it is uncommon.
+As a general rule, I also will not patch or support issues regarding prefabs from other mods as I do not have access to the assets from other mods.

 ## Planned Improvements
 - Resolve known issues.
 - Patch and enable more prefabs by default.
-- Adding vanilla functionality to pieces added by the mod, like being able to sit in chairs.
 - Adding comfort values to pieces added by the mod with a config setting to enable/disable them.
+- Fix that damn barrell (make pieces that don't have WearNTear but do have a Destructible component drop piece resources when destroyed via damaging them).
+- Trigger hit effects when deconstructing a piece with a Destructible component (this should make ice pieces play the right deconstruction sounds and make the vfx of shattering happen).
 - Learn how localization works and add localization options to the mod.

 ## Potential Improvements
 - Adding patches that are **unsafe** and a corresponding setting to enable/disable those patches.
-Examples of **unsafe** patches are changing inventory sizes for some prefabs or other patches that could make you lose items if you loaded the world without the mod.
+Examples of **unsafe** patches are:
+    - Changing inventory sizes for some prefabs or other patches that could make you lose items if you loaded the world without the mod.
+    - Adding fermenter functionality to some prefabs.
+Could result in losing the mead base if loaded without the mod.
+    - Adding bed functionality to some prefabs.
+Could result in losing your spawn point if loaded without the mod.
 - Learn how to save/read data to/from the world file so I can alter just the pieces that are player built and have it persist after a restart.
 - Add Wear-N-Tear or Destructible components all to player built pieces upon placement.
-- Automatically add missing vfx for placement and deconstruction of prefabs based on the required crafting station.

 ## Compatibility
 These are non-exhaustive lists.